So good, you'll slather it on everything.

 Photo by Farideh Sadeghin

-This recipe'll make loads but if you put it into sterilised jars (watch a video on YouTube) it'll keep forever and you can give it to people for Christmas and stuff.
+This recipe'll make loads but if you put it into sterilised jars (watch a video on YouTube), it'll keep forever.

 Prep: 30 minutes